-At Ron Finkle Electrical Services we provide a variety of service upgrades to ensure your home has the correct electrical capacity.
+At Ron Finkle Electrical Services, our electricians provide a variety of service upgrades to ensure your home has the correct electrical capacity.
 To do this, we can install a larger incoming service and add a larger electrical panel.
 We can then feed the existing and any new circuits through the larger panel.
 This service provides you with more electrical options for your home.

 Knob and Tube